arpitpatelsitapur/ML-projects/README.md

 - Fake News Prediction using Logistic Regression
 - Gold Price Prediction using Machine Learning with Python
 - Heart Disease Prediction using Random Forest
+- Laptop Price Prediction Using Multiple Regression algorithms
 - Loan Approval Status Prediction using SVM
 - Loan Payment Status Prediction using Naive Byes
 - Medical Insurance Cost Prediction using Linear Regression
 - Movie Recommendation System using Cosine Similarity
 - Parkinson's Disease Detection using SVM
+- Placement prediction using Logistic Regression
 - SONAR Rock vs Mine Prediction using Logistic Regression
 - Spam Mail Prediction using Logistic Regression
 - Titanic Survival Prediction using Logistic Regression
 - Wine Quality Prediction using Random Forest algo
+- **Mini Project**: Finding similiar Characters of Game of Thrones using  ML Algorithms

 This list is sorted alphabetically based on the first character of each project's name.